telerik/xaml-docs/controls/radgridview/grouping/aggregates.md

 >You can also check the [SDK Samples Browser]({%slug sdk-samples-browser%}) that provides a more convenient approach in exploring and executing the examples in the Telerik XAML SDK repository.

-## Aligning Column Header Aggregates in GroupHeaderRow
+## Align Column Header Aggregates in GroupHeaderRow

 When using the __ShowGroupHeaderColumnAggregates__ property of __GroupHeaderRow__, the aggregates will be aligned in the __GroupFooterRow__ element.
 If aligning them in the __GroupHeaderRow__ is required, you need to use the __ColumnAggregatesAlignment__ property of __RadGridView__ instead.
 It is an enumeration and provides three values: